Here’s the Deal

 Lane guidance can assist in deciding if one should stay in the right or left lanes.
 OsmAnd provides detailed information on the number of lanes and which are valid for your chosen destination; based on the data available it may show too many or too few lanes.
 See More

 Sygic's interface is tailored to navigation.
 While viewing maps in 2D is possible, it populates the map with a bunch of POI icons which detract from street names.
 The biggest issue is how easy it is to select something or start navigation when zooming in/out.
 Still usable for map viewing though.
 See More

 GPS Navigation & Maps Sygic offers an in app purchase to add on a Heads Up Display for the app.
 This works for nighttime driving by placing ones device up by the windshield and the device will reflect all information in the windshield for a convenient hands free experience that is on the level of where ones eyes already are.
 See More

-Offline access has been updated to include search and directions in areas that have been downloaded for offline access.
+Offline access has been updated to include search and driving directions in areas that have been downloaded for offline access.
+However, transit and walking directions are unavailable.
 The biggest size for any single offline area is 120,000 square kilometers, however, multiple areas can be saved.
 Offline access isn't available in some regions, however.
 See More